Enhancing modified gravity detection from gravitational-wave observations using the Parametrized ringdown spin expansion coefficients formalism: Observational constraints

 \subsection{Combined probability distribution functions: boundary artifacts}

-Being the coupling parameter positively-defined, its posterior distribution will rail against the lower or upper bound of the prior, at least for measurements which do not exclude the extremes, as the ones considered in this work.
+The coupling parameter $\ell$ is positively-defined.
+This implies that, in the case of a weak measurement where there is support for values of $\ell=0$, its posterior distribution will hit the lower bound of the prior.
 Consequently, when constructing an estimate of the underlying (continuous) probability distribution function from the discrete samples available, it is necessary to take special care in dealing with artifacts at the borders, which could bias the measurement.
 A continuous estimate of each event probability distribution function is needed when producing a combined estimate of the coupling parameter using multiple events, the latter requiring the multiplication of single-event likelihoods (given the statistical independence of the different GW events).
 Since flat priors are applied on all the parameters of interest, we can employ posterior probability distributions in place of the likelihood functions, renormalising appropriately.
 A first step in alleviating border artifacts is to use a logarithmic transformation, for example:

-\be y(x) = log \left( \frac{x-x_m}{x_M-x} \right) \ee
+\be y(x) = log \left( \frac{x-x_m}{x_M-x} \right) \,, \ee

 where $x_m, x_M$ represent the lower and upper border of the support considered.
 The transformation stretches the distribution boundaries to infinity.
 The resulting transformed distribution then presents a continuous behaviour at the boundaries and producing an estimate free from border artifacts is simpler.
 The final estimate of the original distribution is then obtained by multiplying the estimate of the transformed distribution with the transformation jacobian $| \frac{dy}{dx} |$.
 To compute the continuous estimate of the transformed distribution, we attempted using both a standard Gaussian Kernel Density Estimation (GKDE) method~\cite{scipy} and a Dirichlet Process Gaussian-mixture (DPGM) model, a fully Bayesian non-parametric method.
 For a pedagogical introduction, as well as an open-source implementation of the DPGM model, see Ref.~\cite{DELPOZZO2018}.
 The DPGM model proved superior in alleviating border artifacts, as directly verified on single-event measurements where it provided in all cases a faithful representation of the corresponding samples, and was thus chosen to produce the combined measurements presented in the remainder of the work.